amanps/amanps.github.io/index.md

 layout: about
 ---

 I’m Aman, a software engineer based in Seattle.
-I find great joy in building products that solve interesting problems and delight people.
+I find great joy in building products that solve important problems effectively, and delightfully.

 I’m currently at [Stripe](https://stripe.com/), working on [Radar](https://stripe.com/radar) — a product at the intersection of machine learning, product design and software architecture, built to protect businesses from sketchy fraudsters.